 The main alternatives to a coworking space for remote workers tend to be either a cafe or bar—but these don’t always prove to be the most reliable options.
 Unreliable hours may prove to be one of the biggest sticking points with cafes often closed for periods of the day in some locations.
 With a coworking space, you know exactly what you’re getting, when it’s open (often with 24-hour policies) and the service that you’re getting.

 There’s also the issue of lingering too long in a cafe when sitting behind a screen.
 Some eateries market themselves as nomad-friendly, but there’s often still the pressure to purchase another coffee, cake, or sandwich.
 This is especially prevalent when spending a full working day occupying a table—there’s only so much coffee you can drink in an eight-hour stint.
 Coworking spaces are typically paid for by a flat fee, meaning there are no confusion or silent frustrations that come with spending full days occupying a table.
 There’s also no need to regrettably order that sixth coffee and stay wide awake for most of the night.

-Why Coworking Spaces are Great for Digital Nomads
+Summary: Why Coworking Spaces are Great for Digital Nomads